Microsoft Co. (NASDAQ:MSFT) is My Personal CFO LLC’s 2nd Largest Position

-My Personal CFO LLC lowered its position in Microsoft Co.
-(NASDAQ:MSFT – Get Rating) by 19.6% in the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 23,259 shares of the software giant’s stock after selling 5,668 shares during the quarter.
-Microsoft comprises 11.9% of My Personal CFO LLC’s investment portfolio, making the stock its 2nd largest holding.
-My Personal CFO LLC’s holdings in Microsoft were worth $5,417,000 at the end of the most recent quarter.
+My Personal CFO LLC trimmed its holdings in Microsoft Co.
+(NASDAQ:MSFT – Get Rating) by 19.6% in the 3rd quarter, according to its most recent disclosure with the SEC.
+The firm owned 23,259 shares of the software giant’s stock after selling 5,668 shares during the period.
+Microsoft makes up about 11.9% of My Personal CFO LLC’s holdings, making the stock its 2nd largest holding.
+My Personal CFO LLC’s holdings in Microsoft were worth $5,417,000 as of its most recent SEC filing.

-Other large investors also recently added to or reduced their stakes in the company.
-Monumental Financial Group Inc. purchased a new stake in Microsoft in the 1st quarter worth about $28,000.
-Newfound Research LLC grew its holdings in Microsoft by 25.4% during the 2nd quarter.
-Newfound Research LLC now owns 296 shares of the software giant’s stock valued at $76,000 after buying an additional 60 shares in the last quarter.
-Darrow Company Inc. purchased a new position in Microsoft during the 2nd quarter valued at about $82,000.
-Morgan Dempsey Capital Management LLC purchased a new position in Microsoft during the 3rd quarter valued at about $82,000.
-Finally, Avondale Wealth Management grew its holdings in Microsoft by 58.6% during the 3rd quarter.
-Avondale Wealth Management now owns 406 shares of the software giant’s stock valued at $95,000 after buying an additional 150 shares in the last quarter.
-Hedge funds and other institutional investors own 69.15% of the company’s stock.
+Other hedge funds also recently added to or reduced their stakes in the company.
+DGS Capital Management LLC lifted its stake in Microsoft by 19.9% during the first quarter.
+DGS Capital Management LLC now owns 14,342 shares of the software giant’s stock worth $4,422,000 after purchasing an additional 2,383 shares in the last quarter.
+IFM Investors Pty Ltd lifted its stake in Microsoft by 20.8% during the first quarter.
+IFM Investors Pty Ltd now owns 1,138,469 shares of the software giant’s stock worth $351,001,000 after purchasing an additional 196,338 shares in the last quarter.
+Altus Wealth Group LLC lifted its stake in Microsoft by 1.2% during the first quarter.
+Altus Wealth Group LLC now owns 12,712 shares of the software giant’s stock worth $3,919,000 after purchasing an additional 152 shares in the last quarter.
+Powell Investment Advisors LLC lifted its stake in Microsoft by 16.2% during the first quarter.
+Powell Investment Advisors LLC now owns 2,578 shares of the software giant’s stock worth $795,000 after purchasing an additional 359 shares in the last quarter.
+Finally, Onyx Bridge Wealth Group LLC lifted its stake in Microsoft by 8.2% during the first quarter.
+Onyx Bridge Wealth Group LLC now owns 6,782 shares of the software giant’s stock worth $1,921,000 after purchasing an additional 512 shares in the last quarter.
+69.15% of the stock is currently owned by hedge funds and other institutional investors.

 Microsoft Price Performance

-Microsoft (NASDAQ:MSFT – Get Rating) last posted its earnings results on Tuesday, October 25th.
-The software giant reported $2.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.29 by $0.06.
-Microsoft had a return on equity of 42.10% and a net margin of 34.37%.
-The firm had revenue of $50.12 billion for the quarter, compared to analysts’ expectations of $49.70 billion.
-During the same period in the previous year, the firm earned $2.27 earnings per share.
-The business’s revenue was up 10.6% compared to the same quarter last year.
-On average, equities research analysts predict that Microsoft Co. will post 9.54 EPS for the current year.
+Microsoft (NASDAQ:MSFT – Get Rating) last announced its quarterly earnings data on Tuesday, October 25th.
+The software giant reported $2.35 EPS for the quarter, beating analysts’ consensus estimates of $2.29 by $0.06.
+The firm had revenue of $50.12 billion during the quarter, compared to the consensus estimate of $49.70 billion.
+Microsoft had a net margin of 34.37% and a return on equity of 42.10%.
+The firm’s revenue was up 10.6% compared to the same quarter last year.
+During the same quarter last year, the firm earned $2.27 earnings per share.
+Research analysts predict that Microsoft Co. will post 9.54 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 9th.
-Stockholders of record on Wednesday, February 15th will be paid a dividend of $0.68 per share.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, March 9th.
+Investors of record on Wednesday, February 15th will be given a $0.68 dividend.
 The ex-dividend date of this dividend is Wednesday, February 15th.
-This represents a $2.72 annualized dividend and a dividend yield of 1.21%.
-Microsoft’s dividend payout ratio (DPR) is presently 29.31%.
+This represents a $2.72 dividend on an annualized basis and a yield of 1.21%.
+Microsoft’s payout ratio is currently 29.31%.

 About Microsoft